lennard0011/aws-todo-list/README.md

 # aws-todo-list
-A simple fullstack to-do list application using the AWS stack (S3, Cloudfront, Lambda, ApiGateway, DynamoDB, Cognito)
+A simple fullstack to-do list application using the AWS stack (S3, Cloudfront, Lambda, ApiGateway, DynamoDB, Cognito).

+The purpose of the project, a to-do list, is very simple.
+I picked this simple purpose as the goal of this project is to become more familiar

 Note